 It is equally important to consider your 'rules' of work as a freelancer.
 From the hours you are likely to work, to the tools and facilities you will need: there is a lot to consider and doing it right can greatly increase your productivity and well-being.
 Are there ethical considerations that are essential for you?
 Enhance them!
-It will help you distinguish yourself from your competitors in a positive way and find customers 'like you' also in this light.
+It will help you distinguish yourself from your competitors in a positive way and find customers 'like you'.